nus-cs2030s/2324-s2/docs/29-nested-classes.md

 }
 ```

-We can declare variables of type `A.B` and `A.C`.
+We can declare variables of type `A.B` and `A.C`

 ```Java
 A.B b;  // ok
 A.C c;  // ok
 ```

-and initialize them like so.
+and initialize them like so

 ```Java
 A a = new A();